DHRI-Curriculum/intro-python-workshop/lessons.md

     print("I don't know what field you're talking about!
 I'm just a little program...")
 ```

 In our first line, we set a variable `field` to the string `"Media Studies"`, representing our chosen field of study.
 The `if` statement checks whether the field is set to the field "Media Studies".
-If it is, the code in the block beneath is executed, so the text "Grammophone, Film, Typewriter" will be printed.
+If it is, the code in the block beneath is executed, so the string `"Grammophone, Film, Typewriter"` will be printed.

+It's important to note at this point the use of the double equals sign `==` in if statements.
+The double equals is an *equality* operator, and it checks to see if the two values on either side are equivalent.
+Contrast this with the single equals that you've already seen, `=`, which is an *assignment* operator, that assigns a value to a variable.
+In the line `field = "Media Studies"`, you are using the assignment operator `=` to set the field to Media Studies, while in the if statement, you're using the equality operator `==` to check if the field is equivalent to Media Studies.

-The `else` statement handles any inputs that aren't "Media Studies"—the program merely prints out that it doesn't know what you should bring.
-Try this script out both with the variable set to "Media studies" and the variable set to some other value, representing a field of study.
+You'll also notice the inclusion of a new line, the `else` statement.
+The `else` statement handles any inputs that aren't "Media Studies", and the program merely prints out that it doesn't know what you should bring.

+Try this script out both with the variable set to "Media studies" and the variable set to some other value, representing another field of study.

-What if we want our program to handle other fields of study, giving different messages for each one?
-Other cases after the first `if` statement are handled with `elif`:
+What if we want our program to handle more fields of study, giving different messages for each one?
+Other cases after the first `if` statement are handled with `elif`, which is a shortened version of `else if`:

 ```python
 field = "Media Studies"